Puerto Rico campaign: "Americanization" of Puerto Rico

-From 1898 to 1900, Puerto Rico was governed by four military officers, Commanding General Nelson A. Miles (1898), Major General John R. Brooke (1898–1898), Major General Guy Vernon Henry (1898–1899) and Major General George Whitefield Davis (1899–1900).
+From 1898 to 1900, Puerto Rico was governed by four military officers, commanding general Miles, Major General John R. Brooke (1898–1898), Major General Guy Vernon Henry (1898–1899) and Major General George Whitefield Davis (1899–1900).
 Miles, Brooke and Henry were experienced veterans of the Indian Wars and, even though they were accustomed to the pacification and administration of the Native Americans, the U.S. Army had no previous experience in the administration of overseas territories.
 Henry stated: "It was an entirely new duty for American Army officers.
 There was no precedent in the experience of these so suddenly placed in charge of this our first real colony, upon which their policy could be based."

 The administration of Puerto Rico was the responsibility of the United States Department of War's Division of Insular Affairs which was modeled after the Bureau of Indian Affairs.
 Almost immediately, the United States began the "Americanization" process of Puerto Rico.
 The U.S. occupation brought about a total change in Puerto Rico's economy and polity and did not apply democratic principles to the colony.
 Puerto Rico was classified as an "unincorporated territory" which meant that the protections of the United States Constitution did not automatically apply because the island belonged to the U.S., but was not part of the U.S.

 In 1899, U.S. Senator George Frisbie Hoar described Puerto Ricans as "uneducated, simple-minded and harmless people who were only interested in wine, women, music and dancing" and recommended that Spanish should be abolished in the island's schools and only English should be taught.
 Schools became the primary vehicle of Americanization, and initially all classes were taught in English, which also made for a large dropout rate.

 On January 15, 1899, the military government changed the name of Puerto Rico to Porto Rico (On May 17, 1932, U.S. Congress changed the name back to "Puerto Rico") and the island's currency was changed from the Puerto Rican peso to the American dollar, integrating the island's currency into the U.S. monetary system.
 The United States exerted its control over the economy of the island by prohibiting Puerto Rico from negotiating commercial treaties with other nations, from determining tariffs, and from shipping goods to the mainland on other than U.S. carriers.